klimbeta/klimbeta/docs/guide/What/WhatBetaCompWebsite.md

 - Vitepress itself is created with Vue.
 - Vue is an open source project which is in the same league as Google's [AngularJS](https://angularjs.org/) and Facebook's [React](https://react.dev/).
 - There is a large community of VueJs users, so there is lots of support when problems inevitably arise.

+## Multilingual

+Once BetaComp has enough resources, the BetaComp website will be translated into French, German, Spanish, Japanese, and Korean to serve countries with the largest Climber populations.